ozwillo/ozwillo-doc/_includes/6-api-reference.md

 ### Data Rights
 {: #s6-api-data-rights}

 This endpoint allows to manage rights of Datacore Resources at the Resource-level, i.e. for each one of them their owners (required to be able to use the Rights API), writers (also allows to delete), and readers beyond default owners, writers and readers specified at Model or by default Project level.
+Using it requires the `datacore` [scope](#s1-scopes).

 Have a look at the Datacore's [Rights API reference](https://data.ozwillo-preprod.eu/dc-ui/index.html#!/r) in its live Swagger technical Playground ([how to get access](#s2-online-experimentation)) and try it out there.